Mont-Blanc, Quebec

 Mont-Blanc (/fr/), is a municipality in the Laurentides region of Quebec, Canada, part of the Les Laurentides Regional County Municipality.

 The municipality was formerly known as Saint-Faustin–Lac-Carré.
 The application to change the name to the Municipality of Mont-Blanc was approved by the Government of Quebec on January 14, 2022 and officially modified on January 29, 2022.

 History

+Settlement of the Saint-Faustin area began in 1869 as part of Antoine Labelle's plan to colonize the Laurentians, and it was known as La Ripousse until 1879.
+In 1878, the Parish of Saint-Faustin was founded (named in honour of Faustinus), and the following year its post office opened.
+In 1957, the Municipality of Saint-Faustin-Sud was created when it separated from the Municipality of Saint-Faustin (now Lac-Supérieur).
+In 1960, its name was shortened to simply Saint-Faustin.

+As for the Lac-Carré area, its development was spurred on by the construction of the railway in the 1890s.
+In 1900, the post office opened there under the name Saint-Faustin-Station, referring to the train station at that location.
+In 1922, the Village Municipality of Saint-Faustin-Station was formed, when it separated from the Township of Wolfe (now Lac-Supérieur).
+In 1947, it was renamed to Lac-Carré, after the lake around which it developed.

-In 1996, the municipality of Saint-Faustin–Lac-Carré was formed when the municipalities of Lac-Carré and Saint-Faustin merged.
+In 1996, the Municipality of Saint-Faustin–Lac-Carré was formed when the Village Municipality of Lac-Carré and the Municipality of Saint-Faustin merged.
 Its inhabitants were called Faustilacois and Faustilacoises.
+In 2022, the municipality was renamed to Mont-Blanc after the main mountain in its territory.